-Check on the soap in about 15-20 minutes.
+Check on the soap in about 15 to 20 minutes.
 If there's any separation, just stir it and put the lid back on.
-Keep checking on the soap every 20-30 minutes or so.
+Keep checking on the soap every 20 to 30 minutes.

-In the 3-4 hours or so it will take this soap to cook, it will transform and go through several "stages."
+In the 3 to 4 hours it will take this soap to cook, it will transform and go through several "stages."
 Don't worry if you don't see one, sometimes a stage will be brief and you'll miss it.
 The "stages" usually are:

 - Thick applesauce

 - Solid taffy